There are whole heap of reasons you should #ShowTheSalary when you recruit and we share some of them below.

 Tons of research has shown that you’ll get MORE applicants by showing the salary on your job ad.
 With CharityJob, the UK charity sector’s biggest jobs board, recently sharing you’ll likely get twice the number of applicants if you show the salary.
 And JobSite shared they see a 25-35% drop in candidates when salaries are hidden.

-And a whole lot of those extra applications are likely going to come from women, Black and working class candidates.
+And a whole lot of those extra applications are likely going to come from those groups who are discriminated against when salaries are hidden.

 4. You’ll show you respect and value candidate’s time